ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 The ACS will be used for V&V testing.
 It is defined as:

-- Sample rate of (12,000 / 350 million)%
+- Sample rate of 12,000 households nationwide
 - Sample will be stratified by state to ensure an even distribution
-- Sample at each time step (approximates monthly) for 12 time steps
+- Sample at each time step (approximates monthly)
 - **Not** longitudinal (independent samples)
 - Includes mail/online, telephone, and personal visits